Marc Walder: Board Memberships

 Marc Walder is a board member of several subsidiary companies within the diversified Ringier media enterprise.
 He is Chairman of the Board at Admeira AG, which belongs to the two main shareholders Ringier and Swisscom, Ringier Sports AG, Ringier Africa AG, the daily newspaper Le Temps SA and the online classifieds platform Scout24 Schweiz AG'.
-Walder serves as the Deputy Chairman at the Ticketcorner AG and at the Ringier Axel Springer Schweiz AG, the joint venture between Ringier and German media enterprise Axel Springer SE and as a member of the board of directors for the Ringier Axel Springer Media AG.
+Walder is the Deputy Chairman at the Ticketcorner AG and at the Ringier Axel Springer Schweiz AG, the joint venture between Ringier and German media enterprise Axel Springer SE and as a member of the board of directors for the Ringier Axel Springer Media AG.
 He is a member of the Board of JobCloud AG, Marquard Media AG, Sportradar Holding AG, the Executive Advisory Board of WORLD.MINDS as well as a trustee of the Laureus Foundation Switzerland.
 In May 2012, Walder joined the directorate of the Schweizerische Management Gesellschaft (Swiss Management).
 In June 2017 Walder was at the constituent meeting of the Advisory Council on Digital Transformation of the Swiss Federal Council, of which he is still a member today.